PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 u.u_procp = &proc[0];
 ```

-The OS then proceeds to set the machine's clock and initialize the file system.
+The OS proceeds to set the machine's clock and initialize the file system.
 We'll skip those steps for now.
-The OS finally reaches line 1627, and we've finally reached the point where we need to talk about the stack.
+The OS then reaches line 1627, and we've finally reached the point where we need to talk about the stack.

 Each process in Unix v6 has a stack region.
 The stack is used to store variables, and helps to facilitate function
 calls.
-The Unix stack grows down toward lower addresses, so the bottom of the stack actually has a higher
+The Unix stack grows down toward lower addresses, so the bottom of the stack actually has a lower
 virtual address than the top of the stack.

 Before the call to newproc() on line 1627, the stack looks (roughly) like this: